sukykaur/AzureNIST800-171/DWOverview.md

 # Azure Security and Compliance Blueprint: Data Warehouse for NIST SP 800-171

 ## Overview
-The [NIST Special Publication 800-171](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-171.pdf) provides guidelines for protecting the controlled unclassified information (CUI) that resides in nonfederal information systems and organizations.
+[NIST Special Publication 800-171](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-171.pdf) provides guidelines for protecting the controlled unclassified information (CUI) that resides in nonfederal information systems and organizations.
 NIST SP 800-171 establishes 14 families of security requirements for protecting the confidentiality of CUI.

 This Azure Security and Compliance Blueprint provides guidance to help customers deploy a data warehouse architecture in Azure that implements a subset of NIST SP 800-171 controls.
 This solution demonstrates ways in which customers can meet specific security and compliance requirements and serves as a foundation for customers to build and configure their own data warehouse solutions in Azure.